Financial advice is everywhere.

-Well, first you should save or bookmark the site so you don’t forget where you saw the financial advice in the first place.
+Well, first you should bookmark the site so you don’t forget where you saw that piece of financial advice in the first place.

 Leave it alone for a day–sleep on it so the impulse passes and you can come back with a fresh view.

-It’s the same thing people advice to do in order to curb impulse shopping.
+It’s the same thing people advise to do in order to curb impulse shopping.